 This exercise will give you experience staying calm and dealing with difficult personalities.

-- The “difficult” customer
+The “difficult” prospect

 The person playing the difficult customer chooses two to four behaviors to use during the role play.
 Ideas include frequently interrupting, making threats, delivering “all or nothing” ultimatums, abruptly changing your mind, bringing up irrelevant details, using critical language, becoming excessively loud, shutting down topics you don’t like, refusing to commit, and/or letting your attention wander.

-- Run a standard negotiation for 10 minutes.
+Run a standard negotiation for 10 minutes.

-- Spend five minutes writing down which responses and techniques worked and which did not.
+Spend five minutes writing down which responses and techniques worked and which did not.

-- Switch roles and go through the exercise again.
+Switch roles and go through the exercise again.

-- Compare your notes.
+Compare your notes.
 What worked?
 What didn't?
 Identify the most productive ways to respond to a hostile prospect.

-4) Learn the Value of Mutually Beneficial Negotiations
+6. Learn the Value of Mutually Beneficial Negotiations

 The three basic negotiation practices are win-lose bargaining (one person gains at the cost of the other), win-win bargaining (both people benefit), and mixed-motive bargaining (both people benefit by “expanding the pie.”)
 This exercise from MIT, known as the Two Dollar Game, illustrates all three -- and shows mixed-motive bargaining usually leads to the most desirable outcomes.